clicknium/clicknium-docs/doc/concepts/ia.md

 ```

 ## IA element properties
-By [find_element](../references/python/globalfunctions/find_element.md) on one IA locator, you can get one IA element, you can get properties of the element by [get_property](../references/python/uielement/get_property.md), Clicknium IA support the following properties:
+By [find_element](../references/python/globalfunctions/find_element.md) on one IA locator, you can get one IA element, and you can get properties of the element by [get_property](../references/python/uielement/get_property.md), Clicknium IA supports the following properties:

 | Name      | Description |